 So when it came time for us to scratch the performance exhaust itch on Project Hoondy, we just couldn’t bring ourselves to settle for a ho-hum off-the-shelf solution.
 Installing such excellent parts on the car so far has led us to have high standards for any further upgrades.
 This left us with only one solution: a custom exhaust system.

-Happily, when it comes to the art of custom automotive fabrication, exhaust systems are probably the most common and least costly expression of the craft.
-There are numerous vendors who offer top-quality, stand-alone exhaust components that, with a little know-how, anyone can assemble into a quality exhaust system.
+Happily, when it comes to the art of custom automotive fabrication, exhaust systems are among the most common and least costly expressions of the craft.
+There are numerous vendors who offer top-quality, stand-alone exhaust components that, with a little know-how, anyone can assemble into a quality exhaust system kit.

-Freed from the constraints of pre-made kits, we had much greater control over what we wanted our exhaust system to look and sound like.
+Freed from the constraints of the GenCoupe aftermarket, we had much greater control over what we wanted our exhaust system to look and sound like.

-First we had to set a realistic goal.
+That far-reaching freedom meant we had to set a realistic goal.
 While a full exhaust replacement with headers would have been nice, we weren’t looking to drop $3000+ on this project.
 In addition, we don’t think headers are necessary for us to reach our eventual performance goals.
-Furthermore, close examination of the OEM exhaust system hints at the fact that Hyundai expected many buyers of the Genesis Coupe to modify it.
+Furthermore, close examination of the OEM exhaust system suggests there are far more gains to be had in some parts of it than others.
+In fact, we think that Hyundai expected many buyers of the Genesis Coupe to modify its exhaust and intentionally cheaped out on certain parts of it because of that.

-Looking more closely, we see that the front half of the OEM exhaust is quite nice:
+Looking under the car, we see that the front half of the OEM exhaust is quite nice:

 Down-pipes made from good quality stainless tubing with smooth, large-radius bends leading to the secondary cats.
+The different parts are mated with thick, stainless flanges.
 There are some nice flex-joints installed right behind the primary cats as well.
 Lovely.

-The rear half of the OEM exhaust setup, on the other hand, is just gross:
+The rear half of the OEM exhaust setup, in stark contrast, is just gross:

-Those excellent down-pipes are fed into the nastiest Y-adapter we’ve ever seen, through a crummy little resonator, and into a typical back-pressure-inducing trash can muffler.
+Those excellent down-pipes are fed into the nastiest Y-adapter we’ve ever seen which feeds a single pipe that is way too small, a crummy little resonator, and a typical back-pressure-inducing trash can muffler.
+Then, adding insult to injury, some absolutely gigantic fake exhaust tips.
 Disgusting.

 So it looked like limiting the scope of our exhaust build to a custom cat-back kit wouldn’t hurt us too badly performance-wise.
 A quick check on the tube diameter math backed this up.

 Contrary to popular belief, bigger is not always better when it comes to exhaust pipe tube diameter.
 Sure, with turbocharged or supercharged cars it is difficult to have too big of an exhaust system.
-However, when dealing with naturally aspirated engines you need a careful balance between too large and too small of an exhaust system.
+However, when dealing with naturally aspirated engines you need a careful balance between engine power and exhaust tube diameter.

 A compromise needs to be made between back-pressure and exhaust gas velocity.
 Mike Kojima and Sara Forst did a great job of explaining the concept in this excellent MotoIQ article.
 In essence, if you use too small of an exhaust pipe you will have overly high back-pressure, which robs top-end power, but if you use too large of an exhaust pipe you get low exhaust gas velocity which reduces mid-range torque.
 Keeping exhaust gas velocity high while maintaining low back-pressure is the name of the game and it’s a tricky game to play if you don’t understand the rules.